js-jslog/harpguru-scripts/richters-other-56-positions.md

 This is why we call our one the *major* diatonic.
 It is the ionian (or major) tuned Richter system.
 And that's why the major diatonic we commonly know is identical to what we have listed in this Richter section as Ionian Richter.

-And it's really interesting playing with the tunings to see how the modal scales are shifted relative to how you are familiar with playing them on the Ionian Richter.
+And it's really interesting to play with these tunings to see how the modal scales are shifted relative to how you are familiar with playing them on the Ionian Richter.

 What I mean by this is that we all know that 2nd position on an Ionian Richter is in the Mixolydian mode.
 And we also know that 3rd position on the Ionian Richter is Dorian mode.

-Well on a Mixolydian Richter, where 1st position is Mixolydian, 12th position is Ionian & 2nd position is Dorian.
-So you see the position to mode mapping is shifted up one.
+Well on a Mixolydian Richter, where 1st position is Mixolydian, 12th position is Ionian, you go back down the list to Ionian, & 2nd position again moving up from Mixolydian is Dorian.
+Dorian is 3rd position on the Ionian Richter and 2nd position on the Mixolydian Richter, and it would of course be 1st position on the Dorian Richter.
+So you see the position to mode mapping is shifted up one each time.

+Let's continue looking at the Dorian Richter here.
+If you're sharp then you'll know that in first position we can play the Dorian scale like this.
+And if we play the same notes in 2nd position, that's going to be the Aeolian scale, otherwise known as natural minor.
+It turns out that this *is* the tuning which Seydel, Lee Oscar and most people in the harp speaking world call Natural Minor tuning because when they set it up they are only thinking about paying it in 2nd position.

+The same is the case with country tuning.
+Country tuning has a couple of variations but the common theme is that we want to be able to play an Ionian scale in 2nd position.
+Well that's exactly what the Lydian Richter will give you.
+Country music makes use of the flat 3 and flat 5 along with the bending we're used to in 2nd position which is why people favour this over playing an Ionian Richter in 1st position.

+And the list goes on.
+What I've called Mixolydian Richter here is often called Dorian cross, because people are interested in playing Dorian in 2nd position (cross harp).
+And I'm not taking a shot at anyone here.
+Naming your tuning based on the position you're configuring it for makes a lot of sense.

+But one thing is clear from all of this.
+Positional playing is about more than just the scales made available.
+And that's because musical character is about more than just the scale you play.
+Each position contains textural, chordal and tonal characteristics, both opportunities and quirks.
+Dorian in 6th position will not sound the same as Dorain in 4th position, and this is why I love the harmonica.
+It's an instrument of perverted specialisation, and every perversion is it's own specialisation.

+So to return to our clickbait title, that's why, if we accept that there are 8 possible tunings within the Richter system as we have here, and 8 positions for normal people to play on each, then there are 64 unique sounds to explore within this one humble system.
+And isn't that a marvelous thought.

+We should all have a soft spot for Richter.
+It's scope has vastly outstripped it's ambition, and I hope I've shown that not only applies to the achievements of positional playing, but also to it's unacknowledged fingerprint in the body of alternate tunings and the as yet unexplored possibilities in the numerous permutations therein.

+Richter *is not* the only system, and everything I've said here is as applicable to any other, like Circular as we've also got in our list.
+But that's a meager disclaimer.
+Richter is even more ubiquitous than you knew, and it's laughing at your 2 position repetoir!

+---

 And if you have any doubts about whether it's legit to move from a major to a minor triad on The V chord as we would be doing when moving from 1st to 2nd position on this